Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Introduction

 The need to design on-line detection methods able to handle high-volumes of data is not the only challenge discussed in these reviews.
-For example, \cite{Catlett08} also discussed the role mathematics play, by allowing us to understand computer networks, the Internet and malware behaviour in providing predictive awareness for secure systems.
-On a separate note, the author also remarked the need to advance the state of the art in graph theory and large-scale simulation to understand the spreading process of malicious code. \cite{meza+juan} further emphasised the importance of having access to reliable data.
-The lack of it is (mainly) due to privacy and confidentiality reasons and has made researchers study the best way to anonymise or sanitise the data.
+For example, in \cite{Catlett08} it is also discussed the role mathematics play, by allowing us to understand computer networks, the Internet and malware behaviour, in providing predictive awareness for secure systems, and remarked the need to advance the state of the art in graph theory and large-scale simulation to understand the spreading process of malicious code.
+In \cite{meza+juan} it is further emphasised the importance of having access to reliable data.
+The lack of it is (mainly) due to privacy and confidentiality reasons and has made researchers study the best way to sanitise the data.
 Some methods, as discussed in \cite{Bishop}, include using synthetic data, extracting the data from sources with no privacy constraints or a proper sanitising process.
 For example, in user-systems any characteristic that can be associated to an individual should be suitably changed (e.g. IP address or user name).
-More complex anonymization processes have also been developed, for example, in \cite{Tang_Wu} the authors describe a process based on subnet clustering where three parts of a whole IP address are anonymized by different methods.
-Fortunately, as we see in the following sections, there are some publicly available datasets that can be used for research purposes.
+More complex anonymization processes have also been developed, e.g., in \cite{Tang_Wu} the authors described a process based on subnet clustering where three parts of a whole IP address are anonymised by different methods.
+Fortunately, as we see in the following sections, there are some publicly available data sets that can be used for research purposes.